 Hooking up the 2CP required several more trips to WM for pipe and hose adapters as the ports on the 2CP are smaller than those on the 3CP.

 Finally I had the frig pump hooked up to the A/C and wonder of wonders it works!
 The A/C cycles off, but now when it cycles back on the pump is delivering a steady stream of water.
 The water flow out the through hull is significantly greater than what I achieved with the 3CP pump (before it air locked).
-The picture on the right shows the 2CP pump installed in place of the 3CP.
-I still have to secure the pump and the electrical wiring.

 I sent the newly purchased 3CP pump back to DEPCO for warranty service expecting to get a new or repaired pump in return.
 I was very disappointed by the call back from DEPCO when they told me the problem was the marelon right angle street elbow I had installed on the output of the pump.
 DEPCO maintained that the seat on the street elbow was too deep for the pump fitting and had impinged on the pump impeller, eventually breaking some of the plastic fittings in the pump.
 I was very skeptical of this analysis, but had little choice but to pay for a new face plate on the pump.